jjnikom576/Inject-ShareLib-X86/README.md

 ## Important Notes
 - This build configuration only supports x86 architectures
+- For other architectures, we recommend using [AndKittyInjector](https://github.com/MJx0/AndKittyInjector) which provides broader architecture support and is considered the best alternative
 - For additional issues or troubleshooting, please research the error messages or create an issue in this repository

 ---

 # คำแนะนำการ Build NDK